What is Patellar Dislocation?

 - Bone Realignment- This surgery has to do with fixing abnormal bone structure or ligament structure in an individual’s knee.

 If there is no damage to the cartilage or bone or the knee feels stable than the leg will be put in a cast for a few weeks.
 After the cast is removed the person will go to physical therapy to rehabilitate the knee’s strength and its stability.
 During this time a brace can be helpful to stabilize the knee.
 Bracebility has a number of good braces for patellar dislocation and knee stabilization.
-Dislocated kneecap recovery can take anywhere between six to sixteen weeks depending on how quickly it heals and the severity of knee damage.
+Dislocated kneecap recovery can take anywhere from six to sixteen weeks depending on how quickly it heals and the severity of knee damage.
 When a patella is dislocated recovery is normally led by a physical therapist.
 The PT will help strengthen the muscles around the kneecap to get you moving again and at full health.

 Patellar Dislocation Prevention

-Even after treatment for a dislocated kneecap someone who has dislocated a kneecap once is more likely to do so again.
+Even after treatment for a dislocated kneecap, someone who has dislocated a kneecap once is more likely to do so again.
 The more a kneecap dislocates the more likely one is to get knee arthritis.
 To prevent a dislocated kneecap from happening or repeating a good strategy is to strengthen the leg muscles particularly the quadriceps.
 A good knee brace may help to stabilize the kneecap during sports or just daily activities.
 Knee braces or sleeves can help the knee recover and keep it from getting injured again while the kneecap is healing.
 Some sleeves help with blood flow to the knee and can help reduce swelling.
-Besides patellar dislocation braces Braceability also carries great subluxation braces.
+Besides patellar dislocation braces, Braceability also carries great subluxation braces.